spencertipping/ni/doc/ni_by_example.md

 This tutorial is not exhaustive, but it is practical; it will introduce you to the philosophy behind `ni`, which is quite different from many of the scripting languages that you have worked with (probably); and give you the tools to explore the rest of `ni`'s rich and wonderful documentation.

+In general, this tutorial follows along with the horribly-misnamed `ni` [cheatsheet](cheatsheet.md).
+If you find this tutorial too slow, you can drink from the firehose there.

 ##Installation
 `ni` should work on any Unix-based OS.
-If you have Windows and you want `ni`, go get Cygwin or VirtualBox or Docker or save yourself the trouble and give your hard drive a good wipe and a fresh Ubuntu install.
+If you have Windows and want `ni`, go get Cygwin or VirtualBox or Docker or save yourself the trouble and give your hard drive a good wipe and a fresh Ubuntu install.

 ```
 git clone git@github.com:spencertipping/ni.git